Swiss railway clock: Cultural impact

 Since the introduction of the distinctive red second hand in 1953, the clock has become a Swiss national icon.
-It is included among examples of outstanding 20th-century design by both the Design Museum in London and the Museum of Modern Art in New York City.
+It is included among examples of 20th-century design by both the Design Museum in London and the Museum of Modern Art in New York City.

-The clock face design is notably used in a line of Mondaine watches since 1986.
+The clock face design has been used in a line of Mondaine watches since 1986.

 The clock face design is also licensed for use on certain Apple devices, such as iPads and iPhones.
 Apple initially used the clock design without permission in iOS 6.
-Although the exact details of the licensing agreement are confidential, It was reported that Apple ultimately paid Swiss national rail operator SBB about CHF 20M (about US$ 22.4M as of January 2014) to license the use of the clock design.
+Although the exact details of the licensing agreement are confidential, it was reported that Apple ultimately paid Swiss national rail operator SBB about CHF 20M (about US$22.4M as of January 2014) to license the use of the clock design.
 Apple later removed the design from its operating system with iOS 7.